Spaghetti squash fritters are easy to make, delicious, and make a great low carb, healthy alternative to potato pancakes.

-The flavor of these spaghetti squash fritters actually reminds me of potato latkes – which means these spaghetti squash fritters can be a healthier alternative if you’re partial to crisp, warm potato pancakes.
+Their flavor actually reminds me of potato latkes – which means these tasty fritters can be a healthier alternative if you’re partial to crisp, warm potato pancakes.

 How to serve spaghetti squash fritters?

-You can serve these fritters as a side dish.
-But they are hearty enough that you can also serve them as a main course, topped with some sour cream.
+You can serve them as a side dish.
+But they are hearty enough that you can also serve them as a main dish, topped with some sour cream.
 Sometimes I serve them with a couple of fried eggs for an easy meatless dinner.

 What about leftovers?

 If you happen to have leftovers of these spaghetti squash fritters, they keep quite well in the fridge, in an airtight container, for 3-4 days.
 Gently reheat them in the microwave on 50% power before serving.